Marvin Gaye: Awards and honors

-A year later, Gaye's mother founded the Marvin P. Gaye Jr. Memorial Foundation in dedication to her son to help those suffering from drug abuse and alcoholism; however she died a day before the memorial was set to open in 1987.
+In 1986, Gaye's mother founded the Marvin P. Gaye Jr. Memorial Foundation in dedication to her son to help those suffering from drug abuse and alcoholism; however she died a day before the memorial was set to open in 1987.
 Gaye's sister Jeanne once served as the foundation's chairperson.
 In 1988, a year after his Rock and Roll Hall of Fame induction, Gaye was inducted posthumously to the NAACP Hall of Fame.
 In 1990, Gaye received a star on the Hollywood Walk of Fame.

 In 1996, Gaye posthumously received the Grammy Lifetime Achievement Award.
 The Rock and Roll Hall of Fame listed three Gaye recordings, "I Heard It Through the Grapevine", "What's Going On" and "Sexual Healing", among its list of the 500 Songs That Shaped Rock and Roll.
 American music magazine Rolling Stone ranked Gaye No. 18 on their list of the "100 Greatest Artists of All Time", sixth on their list of "100 Greatest Singers of All Time" and No. 82 on their list of the "100 Greatest Songwriters of All Time".
 Q magazine ranked Gaye sixth on their list of the "100 Greatest Singers".

 Three of Gaye's albums – What's Going On (1971), Let's Get It On (1973), and Here, My Dear (1978) – were ranked by Rolling Stone on their list of the 500 Greatest Albums of All Time.
-What's Going On remains his largest-ranked album, reaching No. 6 on the Rolling Stone list and topped the NME list of the Top 100 Albums of All Time in 1985 and was later chosen in 2003 for inclusion by the Library of Congress to its National Recording Registry.
+What's Going On remains his largest-ranked album, reaching No. 6 on the Rolling Stone list and topping the NME list of the Top 100 Albums of All Time in 1985; it was later chosen in 2003 for inclusion by the Library of Congress to its National Recording Registry.
 In a revised 2020 Rolling Stone list of the 500 greatest albums of all time, What's Going On was listed as the greatest album of all time.
 In addition, four of his songs – "I Heard It Through the Grapevine", "What's Going On", "Let's Get It On" and "Sexual Healing" – made it on the Rolling Stone list of the 500 Greatest Songs of All Time.
 In 2005, Gaye was voted into the Michigan Rock and Roll Legends Hall of Fame.